 Master in Architecture and Urban Planning in Mediterranean Environment

-As of the academic year 2013/2014 the University of Split will be providing a new graduate course of study of architecture in the English language, granting the students the degree of Master of science in Architecture and Urban Planning in Mediterranean Environment.
+As of the academic year 2013/2014, the University of Split will be providing a new graduate course of study of architecture in the English language, granting the students the degree of Master of Science in Architecture and Urban Planning in Mediterranean Environment.
 The university study of architecture at the University of Split has existed since 2003, in the meantime winning international recognition, establishing an extensive collaboration with a number of universities in Europe (Zürich, Winterthur, Aachen, Madrid, etc) and Japan (Tokyo).
-It has become a distinguished study programme of architecture due to the excellent skills in individual disciplines, such as architectural design, urban planning and heritage preservation, as well as to the successful endeavour of combining them into multidisciplinary competences.
+It has become a distinguished study programme of architecture due to the excellent skills in individual disciplines, such as architectural design, urban planning and heritage preservation, as well as to the successful endeavour of combining them into multidisciplinary competencies.

 The programme is aimed at enabling the students to competently solve complex architectural tasks in an exceptionally demanding Mediterranean environment.
 Design and planning tasks motivate the students to face the problems of architectural practice in the sensitive natural coastal environment, as well as the inherited historical context and the authority of the spatial criteria and requirements.
 It also encourages the students to take a critical attitude and to develop specific designing skills in order to successfully rise up to developmental challenges.

 Theoretical and multidisciplinary supports are ensured by a series of modules in which diverse factors participate in this creative process.
 This master's degree is worth 120 ECTS credits (870 hours) and takes 2 years of studying, Monday through Friday.
 During this time, it is strongly recommended a full-time dedication in order to develop and complete practical work.
 Participants will develop their design skills through an intensive series of workshops and complete their theoretical knowledge in speciality seminars.
-At the end of the master the students must present a degree's final work (Master's Thesis).
+At the end of the master, the students must present a degree's final work (Master's Thesis).

 The program is eminently practical and structured in Workshops and Specialities, plus a final Master's Thesis.
 All workshops and specialities are mandatory in order to receive the Diploma.

-The study is characterized with work in small groups, a motivating and competitive atmosphere, individualized approach, and an intensive collaboration with mentors.
+The study is characterized by work in small groups, a motivating and competitive atmosphere, individualized approach, and an intensive collaboration with mentors.
 The programme also includes, as its integral component, field trips to the locations situated along the Croatian coast (Dubrovnik, Zadar, Šibenik, and the nearby islands).

 The master program addresses candidates holding at least Bachelor's Degree (first cycle, 6th EQF level, minimum 180 ECTS credits or equivalent) in architecture and urban planning.